fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-linux-lab.md

 In this codelab you will learn

-- how to get information about the internal disk
+- how to get information about the internal disk.
-- how to monitor the disk with Linux tools
+- how to monitor the disk with Linux tools.
-- how to perform a test run
+- how to perform a test run.

 ### Where You Can Look Up